ExerciseCompanion/evaluation/README.md

 ## Participation
 - Signed concent forms are available to authorized personel.
 ### Recuritment
 - Users were recruited based on whoever wanted to take part.
+Typically close friends, and frequently seen associates will be asked to participicate.
 ### Participants
 - A
   - Has Real Pet: